paralevel/hide-the-macbook-notch/README.md

 # Toggle the notch on MacBooks

-Toggle the MacBook notch on or off on macOS Tahoe 26, using AppleScript to automate the process described [here](https://apple.stackexchange.com/questions/432284/make-macbook-pro-as-if-there-is-no-notch/472341#472341)
+Toggle the MacBook notch on or off, using AppleScript to automate the process described [here](https://apple.stackexchange.com/questions/432284/make-macbook-pro-as-if-there-is-no-notch/472341#472341)

+Requires macOS Tahoe 26

 ~~~applescript
 tell application "System Events"